 - To determine which objects are used for seeding the Salesforce sandbox, create the seeding rules:

 - From the Object list, select the object that you want to seed.

-- To include dependent objects, from the Restore dependent objects list, select the children to include.
+- To include child objects in the restore, from the Child objects to restore list, select the child objects.

-- If you included dependent objects, but need to exclude some child objects, select the Exclude children check box, and then in the Children to exclude box, select the dependent objects that you want to exclude.
+- To exclude some child objects, select the Exclude children check box, and then in the Children to exclude box, select the child objects that you want to exclude.

 - Optional: To view the records, click Preview.

 - Click OK.

 - Optional: Create seeding rules for additional objects.

 - After all of the seeding rules are created, click Restore.